21 Easy Front House Landscape Ideas for Curb Appeal

 Make sure to plant them far enough away from buildings so they have room to grow.
 Taking care of them with watering and trimming will keep them healthy and make your yard look nice and cozy with a leafy canopy.

-Design a Front Porch with Potted Plants
+Style a Front Porch with Potted Plants

-Design a Front Porch with Potted Plants
+Style a Front Porch with Potted Plants

 If you want to spruce up your front porch, adding some potted plants is a great idea!
 Try mixing different sizes and shapes to make it look more interesting.